Guide: Travel to Corsica by ferry

 1) Ferry from Marseille to Corsica

 Several shipping companies sail from Marseille to Corsica.
 For example, you can sail with Corsica Linea, but you can also opt for la Méridionale.
-However, the latter is a bit more difficult to book because the website is not aimed at English ferry travelers.
+However, the latter is more difficult to book because the website is not aimed at English ferry travellers.
+Marseille Bastia is one of the most popular connections leaving for Corsica.

 2) Ferry from Nice to Corsica